jacksarick/TeaCuP/README.md

-#Verbatim
+#TeaCuP

-A quick little data-storage engine running on tcp.
+A quick little data-storage engine running on TCP.

 ##Use